 While navigating a split narrative boosts the game’s longevity, it’s a definite double-edged sword.
 First-rate characterization wasn’t doled out evenly among the main cast, so certain storylines are significantly more fleshed out and interesting than others.
 In my experience, vengeful dancer Primrose was an absolute joy to watch on screen, while aimless knight Olberic struggled to keep my attention.

 Furthermore, despite adventuring together as a group, the characters are far from securing #squadgoals status.
 The ties binding each story together aren’t strong enough to justify team cohesion.
-An ultimate evil or overarching objective is achingly absent.
+An overarching objective is achingly absent.
 As a result, I had to suspend my disbelief that, for example, a dedicated merchant and a shrewd thief would ever bury the hatchet to help the other meet a self-seeking goal.
 This is easily “Octopath’s” greatest flaw.
 For a title that banks heavily on storytelling elements, I expect more from the writers.

 After being let loose, the open world is yours to discover.
 The threads of your main storyline will prevent you from drowning amongst the abyss of side quests and battles, but they never act as a roadblock.
 You can waltz into an unknown area with monsters considerably stronger than your entire party and the game will never stop or warn you.